-Startups often rely on people with very specific sets of skills and, often times, there is a need for someone to come over from another country to fill the position.
-While on paper this should be possible under the new laws, the cutting of the job list will most likely prevent a number of startups from sponsoring immigrant employees that they need.
+Startups often rely on people with very specific sets of skills, and, oftentimes, there is a need for someone to come over from another country to fill the position.
+While this should be possible under the new laws on paper, cutting the job list will most likely prevent a number of startups from sponsoring immigrant employees they need.

-Certain requirements for sponsorships such as $1 million in revenue is impossible for many startups to meet, further diminishing their chances of sponsoring the professionals they need.
+Certain requirements for sponsorships, such as $1 million in revenue, are impossible for many startups to meet, further diminishing their chances of sponsoring the professionals they need.

 The opponents of the new law also point out that many educational and otherwise innovation-enabling jobs have been cut from the list of eligible ones and that this will have a very negative effect down the line as Australian young people are deprived of the experience and knowledge of these people.

-Of course, this kind of approach also makes skilled professionals feel unwanted in Australia and it reduces the chances of startup employees and founders coming over regardless of whether they will be eligible for these new visas.
+Of course, this approach also makes skilled professionals feel unwanted in Australia and reduces the chances of startup employees and founders coming over regardless of whether they will be eligible for these new visas.

-At the moment, it is still early to tell but things are definitely not looking great for the Australian startup scene.
-The changes to the visa program for a skilled worker will yet have to be evaluated, but the amount of resistance coming from the Australian startup community speaks volumes.
+At the moment, it is still early to tell, but things are definitely not looking great for the Australian startup scene.
+The changes to the visa program for a skilled workers will yet have to be evaluated, but the amount of resistance coming from the Australian startup community speaks volumes.